AMYMEME/board-springboot-vue/README.md

 # board-springboot-vue
-board by using Springboot and Vue.js
+board using Springboot and Vue.js